* Fed rate decision due at 2:00 p.m. ET

 By Yashaswini Swamynathan

-U.S. retail sales recorded their biggest drop in 16 months, while consumer prices fell unexpectedly in May, raising questions about the Fed's ability to further tighten monetary policy.
+Financials fell 1.3 percent after weaker-than-expected retail sales and consumer prices data raised questions about the Fed’s ability to further tighten monetary policy.

 While traders continued to see a more than 93 percent chance for the Fed to raise rates at the end of the two-day meeting on Wednesday, they dialed back the odds of a third hike this year.